-Directly north of the peristyle is the Triclinium, a large central space that spills into a trio of wide apses.
-This was probably the dining area, and it's known for its magnificent rendition of the Labors of Hercules.
-In the central apse, the mosaics depict "The Battle of the Giants," five mammoth creatures in their death throes after being attacked by the poisoned arrows of Hercules.
+South of the central block of the villa and peristyle, the Triclinium (Room 33) is a large dining room with a magnificent rendition of the Labors of Hercules.
+In the central apse, mosaics depict the Gigantomachy (Battle of the Giants), in which five mammoth creatures are in their death throes after being pierced by Hercules’ poison arrows.